parflow/parflow/docs/user_manual/source/user_manual.rst

 **HDF5 Library version 1.8.16 or higher is required for NetCDF4 parallel I/O**

-This key sets number of time steps user wishes to output in a NetCDF4 file.
+*integer* **NetCDF.NumStepsPerFile** This key sets number of time steps user wishes to output in a NetCDF4 file.
 Once the time step count increases beyond this number, a new file is automatically created.
-Example Useage:

 .. container:: list